msftcangoblowm/drain-swamp/docs/index.rst

 **New in 1.3.x**

-post process .lock files paths relative;
+post process .lock files paths relative; docs copy button extension;

 **New in 1.2.x**